zzcczc/COMP0035-tutorials-2025/docs/3_code_quality/3-08-error-handling.md

 # 7. Error handling

+NB This activity mentions database connections.
+Database connections are covered in week 4.
+This should not prevent you completing this activity as any database specific code is given to you within this activity and the associated starter code files.

 ## Introduction

 Errors and exceptions can lead to unexpected behaviour, or even cause an app or script to stop running.